juanuys/juanuys.github.io/_posts/2021-07-23-week-9--industry-insight-1.md

 - all imported into a new iMovie project
 - started a doc on Google Docs detailing the plan for the video

+## The rest of the week

+I'm waiting on the rest of the team for their assets so I can start making the 3 minute demo video.
+I feel frustrated, because everything will be ready just as I am about to *move again* (on July 31st), this time to an AirBN in Stroud, for one month.
+The move will disrupt my free time over the weekend, and the early part of the following week.

+Meanwhile, I'm researching pitch decks so we can make an impact with our final assignment.
+(And updating blogs, of course!)

 # Bibliography